-Of 3,914 stocks and exchange-traded funds in this week's analytical universe, 38 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 33 to the upside and five to the downside.
+Of 2,396 stocks and exchange-traded funds in this week's analytical universe, 66 that are traded on the major American stock exchanges broke beyond their 20-day price channels, 66 to the upside and 10 to the downside.

-Three over-the-counter symbols broke out, two to the upside and one to the downside.
+Twelve symbols traded over the counter broke out, eight to the upside and four to the downside.

 No symbols traded over the counter survived my initial screening.

-I shall do further analysis of the surviving symbols on Tuesday, April 22.
+I shall do further analysis on Tuesday, Oct.
+22.

 My trading rules can be read here.
 And the classic Turtle Trading rules on which my rules are based can be read here.